siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

 * UC_3: One USB serial port - Both USB serial ports are "piggybacked" on the same channel.
 Used to support v8 and earlier boards and cases where 2 endpoints are not availabnle for some reason.

+##Functional Specifications
+Let's suppose it works like this:

+**Communications**
+The following are expected on the data channel and the command channel.
+* Data Channel
+  *

+**UC_1: Two USB serial ports**
+* Two USB ports are made available to the host.
+The host connect to both.
+* The host

 ##Design and Implementation Notes